Fluffy Chickpea Flour Muffins (Easy and Delicious)

 Muffin batter in a muffin pan.

-Bake the muffins at 350 degrees Fahrenheit for 37 minutes or until the tops look golden brown.
+Bake for 35 minutes or until the tops look golden brown.
 Be sure to let the muffins cool completely before removing from the pan and enjoying.

 4.09 from 163 votes